nikosanif/articles/angular-generic-services-models/angular-generic-services-models.md

 #### :arrow_right: Example 4 - Bonus

 We have succeeded so far!
-Let's see a bonus example!
+Let's see a bonus example in action with VSCode!

 Let's create an `Animal` interface that can be extended by a `Cat`.
 But, the `Cat` can only have 2 colors - white or black (no grey zone here :laughing:).